List of Ghostwriter characters: Jamal Jenkins

 Jamal (portrayed by Sheldon Turnipseed) is level-headed and intelligent; the first person Ghostwriter reveals himself to and the de facto leader of the Ghostwriter team.
-In the first episode of the series, "Ghost Story, Part 1", seventh grader Jamal is cleaning out the basement of his family's brownstone with his father, Reggie Jenkins (portrayed by Samuel L. Jackson in the first three cases and Dean Irby afterwards) and his mother Doris Jenkins (portrayed by Elizabeth Van Dyke), when a spirit emerges from a book that has fallen on the ground and begins communicating with Jamal through words.
+In the first episode of the series, "Ghost Story, Part 1", seventh grader Jamal is cleaning out the basement of his family's brownstone with his father, Reginald “Reggie” Jenkins (portrayed by Samuel L. Jackson in the first three cases and Dean Irby afterwards), and his mother, Doris Jenkins (portrayed by Elizabeth Van Dyke), when a spirit emerges from a book that has fallen on the ground and begins communicating with Jamal through words.

-Jamal lives with his parents and his grandmother (portrayed by Marcella Lowery); his older sister Danitra is away at college.
-Midway through the second season, Jamal's young cousin, Casey, also comes to stay with the family.
-Jamal's interests include karate and science; he dreams to one day be "a scientist that performs experiments in outer space."
+Jamal lives with his parents and his grandmother, Cecelia “CeCe” Jenkins (portrayed by Marcella Lowery); his older sister, Danitra Jenkins (portrayed by Samaria Graham), is away at college.
+Midway through the second season, Jamal's young cousin, Casey Austin, also comes to stay with the family.
+Jamal's interests include karate and science; he dreams to one day be "a scientist that performs experiments in outer space".
 Jamal applies for enrollment in the High School of Science in "Who is Max Mouse?", and in "Don't Stop the Music" he is accepted.